 Local Honey Man

 One of the more specialised Borough Market food stalls, The Local Honey Man is only open on Saturdays so make sure you visit Borough Market on a Saturday to try some pure, raw and local London and British honey.
 You can also buy fresh pollen granules here.
 You’ll be surprised at just how many types of honey there are!

 One of Borough Market’s bigger fruit and veg stalls is Elsey and Bent.
 You’ll find a great selection of fresh, seasonal produce here and even if you don’t need anything, go to gaze at the colours!

 If you’re a nut butter lover then you’ll love Butternut.
-It began at a home in Tooting, South London, and includes a range of nut butters including a cashew, maple and turmeric butter with many, many other varieties.
+It began at a home in Tooting, South London, and includes a range of nut butter including a cashew, maple and turmeric butter with many, many other varieties.

 Alsop & Walker

 Named after the Italian word for a woodland in which truffles are found, Tartufaia imports truffles from all over Italy.
-It’s a great stall to visit as you can also smell the different truffles before you buy and find all kinds of truffle infused products.
+It’s a great stall to visit as you can also smell the different truffles before you buy and find all kinds of truffle-infused products.

 - Walk along the Thames and take in views of London Bridge, The London Eye, Houses of Parliament and Big Ben

 - Visit The Shard